 Ms. Hay is licensed as a clinical social worker through the State of Alaska.

-Jonathan Printers, M.S.
+Jonathan Printers, M.S., MSW

 Mr. Printers has enlisted into the United States Army to serve as a Behavioral Health Specialist, assisting individual soldiers and their families, experiencing stress, depression and trauma, using psychotherapies such as CBT and SFBT.

-Mr. Printers has seven years of
+Mr. Printers has nine years of

 mental health experience across a variety of treatment settings to include: youth facilities, crisis intervention, inpatient and community based environments.
 His interests and specialties include working with children, adults, and families in the following areas: Youth Development, Child and Adolescent Psychopathology, Parent-child Relationship, Criminal Thinking and Behavior, Military Adjustment and Struggles, Trauma and Abuse, Anger and Stress Management.